We value your feedback. To see what changes we have made based on student experiences in the past please visit the following page.

 A. Please double check you have entered your card details correctly.
 Some types of credit card and cards registered abroad can be declined by the booking system so we advise you to try an alternative card.
 Please note that your booking is NOT confirmed until the payment is successfully processed and you receive a confirmation email.
 If you are still having trouble, you can use the Live Chat facility on the ‘Your Graduation’ website, or email firstname.lastname@example.org or can also telephone 01264 339 706

 A. No, we do not send you any tickets for the ceremony.
 Physical tickets will be available for collection on the day.
 You will receive an email from the website confirming your booking and you should bring a print-out of this email with your student ID card on the day of the ceremony to collect your tickets.
 Details of where you can collect your tickets on the day will be sent out nearer to the time and will also be included on the “on the day” page of this website.

 A. Yes, simply log back into the Your Graduation website and you can amend your booking.
-If you wish to make any amendments after this date then please contact email@example.com who will arrange if possible.
+If you wish to make any amendments after the Friday 1 November, then please contact email@example.com who will arrange if possible.